Kwannnnn/DiamondCaveGame/docs/project-plan.md

 | PB-27 | Timer sound doesn't go away after perks scene | H | 3 | Not done |
 | PB-28 | Colliding with an enemy can knock you into a wall | H | 7 | Not done |
 | PB-29 | Spectator can not move freely through the map | H | 3 | Done |

+## Future development

+For future development of the game, there is still room for deepening the functionality of the current system.
+Those things that we think will create an impact on the game are:

+- Development Space (admin dashboard)
+- Ranking formula (more comprehensive)
+- Collision system
+- Enemies synchronization on server-side

+Moreover, we also think that UI and UX design can be improved to enhance the players' gaming experience.
+The current movement system is grid-based, making the positioning system absolute.
+The publisher wants the movement to be velocity-based.
+Therefore, we are heading towards it for the upcoming plan.